Kaan Taşaner: Television

 Kaan has been performing in Turkish television dramas since 2004.
 Two series in which he has played major roles, Fatmagül'ün Suçu Ne? and Diriliş: Ertuğrul, have received significant international attention.
 He commented on the international interest in Turkish productions during a July 2020 interview:Translation:

 "We have Hollywood in English; I do not know what the equivalent will be, but I think we have the power to turn it [Turkish TV] into a brand.
 Yes, our works should be sold, but I strongly believe that we should make art in our native language.
 This includes television."
 Before joining Uyanis: Büyük Selcuklu as Markus, Kaan had not been seen in a series for a year and a half.
 Although he had offers, he had not found a role he felt comfortable accepting, and articulated some observations on the current male TV roles:Translation:

 "Especially this season, I find the positioning of men in the TV series very sexist.
 That is why I continue to read because I feel a bit responsible in this regard, prefer to avoid such things and be in a more balanced job."
 During the same interview, he expressed interest in the opportunity to perform a role for the first time.

 Music

 Kaan's first song, Bu Bir Oyun (This is a Game), was released on Amazon on 22 November 2020.
 A music video as well as a video discussing the project were released on 12 December 2020.

 Personal life

 Kaan's mother, Sacide Taşaner, is an actress.
 She developed an interest in acting after Kaan began his training.
-Kaan was in a four-year relationship with actress Şelin Sekerci, who was his co-star in Rengarenk.
+Kaan was in a four-year relationship with actress Selin Şekerci, who was his co-star in Rengarenk.
 He left the series after their separation.